cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

     commands, it does not support renaming of databases.
 Changing the `spec.name` in a Database object will be rejected at the Kubernetes level.

+### Managing an existing database via a Database manifest

+It is possible to declare a Database object that will handle an existing database.
+In such case, the Database's fields will be applied using `ALTER` statements, rather than `CREATE`.
+There are differences between these two Postgres commands.
+In particular, the options accepted by `ALTER` are a subset of those accepted by `CREATE`.

+The database reconciler will transparently handle this on behalf of the user, making it easy to honor a Database manifest no matter the previous history of the cluster.

+There is however a difference regarding handling of "immutable" fields: on an existing Database object, any modification that alters the immutable fields will be rejected at the Kubernetes level.
+On a newly declared Database manifest that references an existing database, the immutable fields will simply be ignored, as they are not valid options in the `ALTER DATABASE` command.

+!!!
+Warning
+    If a Database manifest references an existing database, any fields in the manifest that cannot be set in `ALTER DATABASE` will be dropped silently.
+    Notably, the options around encoding and collations, as well as the template used, are immutable and not supported in `ALTER`.

 ### Database objects defined on  replica clusters

 Database objects declared on a replica cluster cannot be enforced, since the